The New Glassell School of Art

-Classes are housed at the newly renovated Holcombe space until the new Glassell School of Art opens in spring 2018.
+Glassell Studio School classes are housed at the newly renovated Holcombe space through May 2018.
+Classes resume in the new building in fall 2018.

 Does this construction impact Junior School classes?

-No. Junior School students are not affected until they move to the new Glassell School of Art building when it opens in spring 2018.
+No. Junior School students are not affected until they move to the new Glassell School of Art building when the summer semester starts on June 4, 2018.
 Classes continue at 5100 Montrose Boulevard until that time.

 Does this construction impact the Core Program?

 Yes.
 The Core Program's home has relocated to the Bermac Building, 4101 San Jacinto Street—about five minutes from the Museum campus.
-The Core Program moves to the new Glassell School of Art after it opens.
+The Core Program will move to the new Glassell School of Art after it opens.